 Selection process and dates:

-The First Scholars application opens December 7, 2018 and closes March 1, 2019 at 11:59 PM.
+The First Scholars application opens December 7, 2018 and closes March 15, 2019 at 11:59 PM (deadline extended).
 Once we receive your application, you will receive a confirmation e-mail from the program.
 If you’re determined eligible to be a First Scholar, you will be directed to complete the Student Strengths Inventory (SSI) via email invitation.
 We review applications for the program in March.
 Students will be notified of their application status in April.